chaboihenry/Trading-Algorithmn/strategies/README.md

 # Trading Strategies

-Three ML-powered strategies for identifying profitable trades, trained on ALL historical data.
+Four ML-powered strategies for identifying profitable trades, including an ensemble model that combines all three base strategies for maximum accuracy.

 ## Quick Start